think2times/Fastrack/Doing/ielts/One Word Diary.md

 ### 27th
 > Today I scolded my student when she couldn't remember some theory, that we have learned many times.
 But I regret now, I should tell her in a better way.

+### 28th
+> I bought four steamed buns and a bag of hot of mustard tuber after work, but I don't eat that for dinner.